What happens if I discharge or lose my bear spray?

 Willow Creek

-We’ll have portable restrooms at the start at Middle Piney Lake, McDougal Gap, and the finish at the Box Y. There are also public Forest Service “pit” toilets at various points around the course.
+Our course map shows restroom locations.
+We’ll have portable restrooms at Middle Piney Lake, McDougal Gap, and the Box Y Ranch.
+There are also public Forest Service “pit” toilets at various points around the course.

-Beyond this options, we ask that you follow the Forest Service’s recreate responsibly guidelines for answering nature’s call:
+Beyond these options, we ask that you follow the Forest Service’s recreate responsibly guidelines when answering nature’s call:

 Find a spot at least 200 feet from any water source